wanner-work/components/packages/image/README.md

 - `loader?` (ReactNode?): The loader to show while the image is loading.
 The custom node will be put into a container which has the exact width and height as the image will have.

+## Further information

+### Next.js

+The component can be used on Next.js and exposes the 'use client' directive as it uses useEffect, states and context.